AndrewBroz/mermaid-layout-circular/README.md

 ![The water cycle running counter-clockwise: Evaporation on top, Condensation to its left, the arrows flowing leftward around the ring](docs/media/water-cycle-ccw.png)

-Setting `direction: 'counterclockwise'` in the options (below) does the same for diagrams that say `layout: circular`; the frontmatter name wins when both are given.
+Setting `direction: 'counterclockwise'` in the options (below) does the same for diagrams that say `layout: circular`.
+The frontmatter declaration takes precedence.

-Subgraphs draw as boxes around their members.
-On the ring, a group's members are seated side by side so the box wraps one arc:
+Subgraphs:

 ```
 ---